 A sprained ankle is one of the most common sports injuries and is also the most frequently re-injured.
-Sprains are graded according to their severity as they can range from causing minimal pain or causing a complete tear of the ligament.
-Here you will find everything you need to know about diagnosing, treating and rehabilitating a sprained ankle for an effective and speedy recovery, as well as how to prevent re-injury.
+Here you will find everything you need to know about diagnosing, treating and rehabilitating a sprained ankle including emergency first aid, exercises and ankle taping for an effective and speedy recovery.

 Ankle sprain symptoms